abdullahfuture/abdullahfuture/README.md

 # Abdullah - Web Developer

 - 👋 Hi there!
-My name is Abdullah and I'm a skilled web developer with
-- expertise in JavaScript and the MERN stack.
-I have experience building professional websites and is well-versed in most web technologies.
-If you're looking for a reliable and talented web developer, I'm the one to turn to.
-My skills in JavaScript and the MERN stack make me an asset to any team or project.
-With my expertise and experience, I'm sure to deliver top-notch results that exceed your expectations.
-Don't hesitate to reach out to me for your web development needs.
+I'm Abdullah, a highly skilled and experienced web developer with a passion for creating visually stunning websites that deliver exceptional user experiences.
+With expertise in various 3D tools like Blender and UI/UX design platforms such as Figma, I possess the unique ability to bring your vision to life.

 ## **About Me*

-I have a passion for creating clean, functional, and user-friendly websites that provide a great user experience.
-I enjoy working collaboratively with clients and stakeholders to understand their needs and goals, and then using my skills and experience to bring their vision to life.
+I am fueled by an unwavering passion for crafting pristine, functional, and user-friendly websites that transcend expectations, offering an unparalleled user experience.
+The collaborative process holds a special place in my heart as I thrive on engaging with clients and stakeholders, delving deep into their aspirations and objectives.
+With my extensive skills and seasoned expertise, I transform their visions into tangible realities, breathing life into their dreams.

 ## **Skills*

+- HTML/CSS,
-JavaScript,
+- JavaScript, <br />
+- TypeScript,
-React,
+- React,  <br />
+- Tailwind css,
+- Redux,  <br />
+- Next.js
+- Three.js,  <br />
-Node.js,
+- Node.js,
-Express,
+- Express,  <br />
-MongoDB,
+- MongoDB,
-HTML/CSS,
-TypeScript,
-Ajax,
+- Ajax,  <br />
-Redux,
-Tailwind css,
-Three js,
-WordPress,
+- WordPress,
-Json,
+- Json,   <br />
+- Jquery,
+- Figma,   <br />
+- Blender,
-Jquery,      and more.....
+    and more.....